python-websockets/websockets/docs/design.rst

 crash.

 The solution to this problem is backpressure.
-Any part of the server that receives inputs faster than it can it can process them and send the outputs must propagate that information back to the previous part in the chain.
+Any part of the server that receives inputs faster than it can process them and send the outputs must propagate that information back to the previous part in the chain.

 ``websockets`` is designed to make it easy to get backpressure right.